Vaping Equipment Explained – A Beginners’ Guide to Vape Hardware

-If you’re considering trying vaping for the first time, or are looking to upgrade after successfully testing out a basic starter kit, this guide should help to explain what’s on offer, and what might work best for you.
+If you’re considering trying vaping for the first time, or are looking to upgrade after successfully testing out a basic starter kit, this guide to vaping equipment and hardware should help to explain what’s on offer, and what might work best for you.
 It will hopefully also demistify some of the complex jargon that seems to accompany all things vape-related.

 Perhaps you think that vaping could be for you or maybe you have already dipped your toe into the water and would like to get more adventurous.
 Here is our guide to vaping equipment which should help you to make your choices with confidence.